saeedkouta/ivolve-training/Jenkins/Lab1 -- Jenkins-Slave/README.md

-# This This the Repo of The Project
+# This is the Link of The Project's Repo

 # [Jenkins-OC-Project](https://github.com/saeedkouta/Jenkins-OC-Project.git)